ionic-team/ionic-portals/website/docs/tutorials/auth-token-example.md

 - Using the `PortalsPlugin` to publish a message to the web app with the current auth tokens.
 - Using a custom plugin to send data back and forth from native and web.

-### Using PortalBuilder.setInitialContext()
+### Setting the Initial Context

-The easiest way to set the Portal's auth tokens is to use the `setInitialContext` function.
-Using this function will allow you to pass data that can be read almost immediately in the Portal.
+The easiest way to set the Portal's auth tokens is to set the initial context of the portal.
+The initial context will allow you to pass data that can be read almost immediately in the Portal.

 <Tabs
     defaultValue="swift"